Rabadash8820/UnityAssemblies/README.md

 ### Referencing additional Unity assemblies

 By default, we only add a reference to `UnityEngine.dll`, but there are several other Unity assemblies that you might need to reference for your project.
-These include, but are certinaly not limited to, `UnityEditor.dll` for writing custom editors, or `UnityEngine.UI.dll` for referencing UI types like `Text` and `Button`.
+These include, but are certainly not limited to, `UnityEditor.dll` for writing custom editors, or `UnityEngine.UI.dll` for referencing UI types like `Text` and `Button`.
 To reference these assemblies, add `Reference` items to your `.csproj`, like so:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">